mootools/mootools-core/Docs/Element/Element.md

 	var myElement = $('myElement');
 	var myElement2 = document.id('myElement');

-	myElement == myElement2; // true
+	myElement == myElement2; //returns true

 	(function($){

-		// Now you can use $ safely in this closure
+		//Now you can use $ safely in this closure

 	})(document.id)